Homemade Tomato Ketchup using Farm fresh tomatoes…

 When I tried this recipe for the first time, my kids were very skeptical to try it.
 They looked at it with doubting eyes; smelled it suspiciously and then finally, reluctantly, tasted it.
-And, well the verdict was totally positive and I got a big thumbs-up for this.
+And, the verdict…it was a smashing hit! and I got a big thumbs-up for this.
 Phew, it isn’t easy to pass these tests I say.
 My kids, like all the others out there are very very particular about their sauces and ketchup.
 Well, now you can have my tried and tested recipe.
 I am sure you and your kids are going to love it!

 So, when you look for recipes for tomato ketchup, most of the recipes use canned tomatoes.
 Well, I didn’t want that.
 I wanted to use my own organic fresh produce to make homemade tomato ketchup from scratch.
 What’s the point of using canned stuff, you might as well buy the damn tomato ketchup off the shelves then?